kaob1991/pands-project2021/README.md

  ### Basic Analysis

- I ran ```shape()``` to get the parameters of the data file, important for understanding the scope of the dataframe.
+ I ran ```shape()``` to get the parameters of the data file, important for understanding the scope of the data frame.
 It's also important to ensure that the correct dataset is in use as there are many variants of the dataset around and using a different version will produce incorrect outputs.

  ``` python
  print ("This is the shape of the datafile:\n(first number denotes the number of rows, the second the number of columns)", file = out)